graphaware/offheap/README.md

 ```

-== Constraints
+## Constraints

 In both maps keys must be Strings, and null keys are not supported.
 Values can be any type, and again null values are not permitted.

-== Key and Value types
+## Key and Value types

-Both maps implement Map<Key, Value>, where Key and Value are wrappers for your actual keys and values.
+Both maps implement `Map<Key, Value>`, where Key and Value are wrappers for your actual keys and values.
 The Key and Value classes perform serialisation and de-serialising of the keys and values in the map, so you don't need to.

 To add an entry to the map: